guduudow/BoulonStore/README.md

-# BoulonStore
+# Boulon

-Welcome to Boulon Store, a stylish online fashion destination brought to life with cutting-edge technologies.
+Welcome to *Boulon*, a stylish online fashion destination brought to life with cutting-edge technologies.
 This project houses the codebase for my dynamic web application, designed using Node.js, Pug, MongoDB Atlas, Bootstrap, and Express.

 ## Key Features:
 - Three main pages: Home, Men's, and Women's sections for seamless browsing.